eigerco/solana-spec/implementation-details.md

 Before sending the push message, the node needs to select peers from the [active set of nodes](#push-active-set-of-nodes) that will receive the message.

-Some peers might have [pruned](#pruning-nodes) the origin node, in which case they are excluded from the list of message recipients.
+Some peers might have [pruned](#pruning-nodes) us from sending them messages originating from a specific node.
+In such cases, these peers are excluded from the list of message recipients.

 #### Processing push messages